steveshogren/blog-source/source/_posts/2015-07-20-language-versions.markdown

 ---
 layout: post
 title: "Language Versions"
-date: 2015-06-08 10:36
+date: 2015-07-20 10:36
 comments: true
 categories:
-published: false
+published: true
 ---

-Changing programming tooling can be likened to major and minor versions in semantic versioning.

-Major updates are big, new concepts that have no parallel.
-Minor updates probably include features that improve the situation, but do not fundamentally cause a large shift in thinking or process.
+Let's play a thought exercise.
+Imagine your development toolchain is like a semantic version number.
+Small features that incrementally improve your situation are like minor updates.
+They don't cause any large shifts in thinking or process.
+Major updates are big, new concepts, quantum jumps in theory or practice.

-I am not talking about social or financial aspects, like hiring.
-Hiring is a complex beast entirely in its own category.
-The criteria for choosing a tool when hiring a few hundred offshore developers is very different for hiring for a team of three senior developers.
-I'll leave that to the reader to determine.
+I am not talking about the political, social, or financial aspects of a toolchain.
+For example, hiring is a complex beast entirely in its own category.
+The criteria for choosing a tool when hiring a few hundred offshore developers is very different than the criteria for hiring for a team of three senior developers.
+I'll leave those aspects alone.

-What are some examples of these semantic value changes?
+What are some examples of these value changes I've noticed in my development?

 ## Minor Benefits

 ### Perl - PHP - Python - Ruby

-Trigger warning!
 Switching from Perl to PHP for me was a minor change.
 I was able to carry over almost all my skills, and for the most part, the differences were mostly syntactic.
 Later, when I started using Python, most of my experience from Perl and PHP was still useful.
 The libraries had different names, and a few concepts were different, but on the whole, all three were in a same class of productivity for me.

 More recently, on taking over a small Ruby codebase (scripts, not Rails), I again found much of my previous experience was still valuable.
 I can almost guess what